emileaben/ris-docs/30_routing_beacons.md

 # History

-We have archived a description of the historical setup of routing beacons here: https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/historical-list-of-ris-routing-beacons
+We have archived a description of the historical setup of routing beacons here: https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/historical-list-of-ris-routing-beacons .
+This description is not entirely accurate and complete, but should serve as a starting point if one wants to study routing beacons pre 20216.

 # Machine readable routing beacon info